 - In a small mixing bowl, whisk all the ingredients until smooth and combined.

-- Transfer into a serving dish and serve with potstickers, dumplings, or more.
+- Transfer into a serving dish and serve with potstickers or any appetizer of choice.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.